by berky93, published

 - Take note of which layer is the first one to cover the hexagonal holes.
 You will need to insert a pause command into your gcode before that layer.
 I've included some sample code -- the code I always use for pauses -- below.
 Simply open your gcode file in any text editor and insert the code on the line before that layer starts.
 Most slicers include comments that denote the layer numbers.

 - When the printer pauses, insert one hex nut into each of the 3 holes.
+If you are printing the embedded bearing version, insert the bearing at this point, too.

 - Resume the print.
 Different printers handle this in different ways.
 Some show a "resume" button/option on their main screen, while others bury it under menus.
 You'll have to do some research if you aren't sure how to pause/resume on your printer.